-The Company has determined that its joint venture in APM is a variable interest entity ("VIE") in accordance with ASC 810, "Consolidation" of which the Company is not the primary beneficiary.
+The Company has determined that its joint venture in APM is a variable interest entity ("VIE") in accordance with FASB Interpretation No. 46, "Consolidation of Variable Interest Entities, an Interpretation of Accounting Research Bulletin No. 51" ("FIN 46"), of which the Company is not the primary beneficiary.
 The Company has a 50% ownership interest in APM, an entity holding the management contract for a correctional facility, HM Prison Forest Bank, under a 25-year prison management contract with an agency of the United Kingdom government.
 The Forest Bank facility, located in Salford, England, was previously constructed and owned by a wholly-owned subsidiary of the Company, which was sold in April 2001.
 All gains and losses under the joint venture are accounted for using the equity method of accounting.
-During 2000, the Company extended a working capital loan to APM, which totaled \$5.0 million as of December 31, 2009.
+During 2000, the Company extended a working capital loan to APM, which totaled \$4.6 million as of December 31, 2008.
 The outstanding working capital loan represents the Company's maximum exposure to loss in connection with APM.

-For the years ended December 31, 2009, 2008, and 2007, equity in earnings of joint venture was \$27,000, \$0.2 million, \$0.2 million, respectively, which is included in other (income) expense in the consolidated statements of operations.
-Because the Company's investment in APM has no carrying value, equity in the net deficit of APM is applied as a reduction to the net carrying value of the note receivable balance, which is included in other assets in the accompanying consolidated balance sheets.
+For the years ended December 31, 2008 and 2007 and 2006, equity in earnings of joint venture was \$0.2 million, \$0.2 million, \$0.1 million respectively, which is included in other (income) expense in the consolidated statements of operations.
+Because the Company's investment in APM has no carrying value, equity in losses of APM are applied as a reduction to the net carrying value of the note receivable balance, which is included in other assets in the accompanying consolidated balance sheets.